‘Tell me about yourself’ can be a tough interview question.

 Blecch.
 What a boring, vague, open-ended question.
 Who likes answering that?

 I know.
 I’m with you.
 But unfortunately, hiring managers and recruiters ask the question.
-Even if you’re not interviewing and you’re out networking in the community — you need to be ready to hear it and answer it.
+Even if you’re not interviewing and you’re out networking in the community — you need to know how to answer the “tell me about yourself” question.
 At all times.

 Follow Ladders on Flipboard!